-When I first started this blog, I had just finished my 3 weeks Gilmore Girls marathon & my head was full of the academic prowess of Rory Gilmore.
-I then wrote a post announcing I would later write about her positive influence on GG* watchers.
-For some reason or another, I never got around to writing it.
-Till now...
-Almost a year later, everytime I read about Yale, I can only think of little Rory Gilmore.
-I even sometimes wonder how her life was, on the Obama bus during the presidential campain.
-Because that's what GG does to you.
-You get absorbed into a universe, into Stars Hollow & all the characters become friends, members of the family...
-Sometimes annoying, sometimes enviable...
-Sometimes role models, like Rory.
-I am not going to write an essay about it here, this blog isn't the place for it, but I thought I would compile some tips to live your life, Rory Gilmore style.
+When I first started this blog, I had just finished a 3-week long Gilmore Girls marathon and my head was full of the academic prowess of Rory Gilmore.
+I then wrote a post announcing I would later write about her positive influence on Gilmore Girls watchers.
+For some reason, I never got around to writing it until now.
+Almost a year later, every time I read about Yale, the first thought that pops in my head is little Rory Gilmore.
+I even sometimes wonder how her life was on the Obama bus during the presidential campain.
+Because that’s what GG does to you.
+You get sucked into their world, you start living in Stars Hollow and all the characters become your own friends, and family… They are sometimes annoying, sometimes enviable, sometimes role models, like Rory.
+I am not going to write an essay about it here, this blog isn’t the place for it, but I thought I would compile some tips to live your life, Rory Gilmore style.

 Being popular doesn’t matter, learning does

 Rory is ambitious and has high expectations for herself.
 We should all cultivate this in ourselves.
 The higher the expectations, the more chances you will actually get something done.
-Whether you want to be a dog walker, write a blog, or start your own business, what matters most is to set your mind to it & believe you can and will do it in x months or years.
+Whether you want to be a dog walker, write a blog, or start your own business, what matters most is to set your mind to it and believe you can and will do it.

 Keep the bond strong with your mother

 Parents are not the enemy, even though most of us seem to think so growing up.
 Try for a second to imagine your mother when she was your age.
 And keep this image in your head when you go talk to her next.
 Wouldn’t you like your relationship with your mother to be like Rory and Lorelai’s?

 If you have goals in life, it is always good to know or observe someone who did it all before.
 Someone to look up to and if possible ask for advice.
 It doesn’t have to always be the same person, your mentors can evolve with your life and choices.